K3Soft-Hard/Raspberry-Pi---Light-Web-Interface/README.md

 # Rasberry-Pi Light Web Interface
-It has a lot of bugs, that i want to fix in the future.
+It has a lot of bugs that I want to fix in the future.
 The code is very messy.
 Feel free to download it and change the code.
 I tried to comment every change that I did.
-### This is small web interface with built-in:
+### This is a small web interface with built-in:
-  - Editor fro HTML, SCRIPTS, PYTHON and JSON
+  - Editor from HTML, SCRIPTS, PYTHON and JSON
   - Admin panel with temperature, storage and memory
   - Music player
   - Video player